 We're so pleased to introduce our last Bright Rx: Easy Summer Salads contributor, Claire.
 Claire Fontanetta is part of the social team here at Brightland, and is the co-founder of Metta Society, a boutique social media marketing agency that specializes in analytics-driven social strategies for beauty, lifestyle, and fashion brands.
 While, over the last seven years she has honed in on her career as a Beauty Editor at Refinery29 and Marie Claire magazine—working hand-in-hand with brands like Revlon, Shiseido, Reebok, and Sephora—Claire is a firm believer that self-expression manifests in many forms.
 Her love of cooking, interior design, entertaining, drawing, and writing all play a big part in her creative pursuits.

-Claire: To be honest, the only magazines I subscribe to are Cherry Bomb and Marie Claire (to support my former colleagues!), but I mostly draw inspiration from Instagram.
-Some of my favorite accounts are: @vogueliving, @eyeswoon,
+To be honest, the only magazines I subscribe to are Cherry Bomb and Marie Claire (to support my former colleagues!), but I mostly draw inspiration from Instagram.
+Some of my favorite accounts are: @vogueliving, @eyeswoon, @lonnymag, @bestfilmphoto, @dreamermagazine, @tmagazine, and @historycoolkids.

 Claire's Vegan Panzanella